mhhf/meteor-solidity/README.md

 # Solidity Compiler for Meteor

-Provides you with a `Contracts` Object with all Solidity Contracts found in your project folder.
+Provides you with a `Contracts` Object with all Solidity Contracts found in the project folder.

 ## Installation